houzyk/thephilosophicalcode/content/articles/idempotency-in-action.md

 Let’s consider an example of ethics, which is the study of what’s right and wrong.
 Here, idempotency is seen as a means of understanding repeated actions that do not increase or decrease their harm/goodness on each repetition.
 In particular, we can think of an idempotent ethical action as one that does not cause more harm or good even if it’s performed multiple times.

-In law, the role of an idempotent action is a way of ensuring fairness without disadvantaging anyone even if performed multiple times.
+In law, the role of an idempotent action is a way of ensuring fairness without disadvantaging anyone even if that action is performed multiple times.
 For example, many legal systems guard against double jeopardy, which prevents someone from being tried for the same crime twice.

 Furthermore, when we talk about philosophy, we also think about logic, which is highly relevant to idempotency.
 In logic, an operation is idempotent if applying it on the same value results in that value itself.
 So, applying it multiple times, on a particular value, doesn't change the result after the first application.